idmken/idmken.github.io/talks/talks.md

 # Talks

-Previous speaking engagements with the presentation if I can share it.
+Previous and upcoming speaking engagements with the presentation if I can share it.
 Reach out if you're interested in a topic.

 | Event | Location | Date | Title | Link (if available) |
 | ----- | -------- | ---- | ----- | ------------------- |